ElinaBoman/rootme/README.md

 -     INSTALLED_APPS = [
       'storages',
       ]
-- Then you will of course need to add you AWS variables in your env.py file.
+- Then you will of course need to add your AWS variables in your env.py file.
 - Add following into your setting.py imports
 -     from pathlib import path